nostradamusa/miga/README.md

 📊 Market Insights – Reports and analyses of current trends.
 🖥 Code for Automation – Python scripts for backtesting and strategy implementation.
 🔍 Research Papers – Deep dives into trading methodologies.

+Any Questions or Community Ideas: Please Join Discord